audi0786/KC_House_Price_Prediction_via_Regression_Analysis/README.md

 ## Top features for predicting house prices:
 We have used Recursive Feature elimination from sklearn to find our top 10 features, these are:

-1. Renovation_1.0 - which represents houses which are renovated
-2. waterfront_1.0 - which represents a house with a waterfront
-3. zipcode_98039
-4. year_sold
-5. Renovation_1.0-s2_norm - represents the squaring and normalizing of the Renovation_1.0 feature we created
-6. Renovation_1.0-Sq_norm - represents the squar root and nromalizing Renovation_1.0 feature we created
-7. waterfront_1.0-s2_norm
-8. waterfront_1.0-Sq_norm
-9. sqft_living15
-10. date

 ![awesome](https://github.com/audi0786/dsc-phase-2-project/blob/main/images/top%2010%20feat%20with%20coefficients.jpg)

-Since all these 10 features except date have been scale and rough belong to the same scale and hence their coefficients are indicative of their relationships with our dependant variable price_norm (actual prices - normalized).
+Since all these 10 features are scaledand rough belong to the same scale and hence their coefficients are indicative of their relationships with our dependant variable price_norm (actual prices - normalized).

 We can also see a lot of these features relates to renovation and waterfront.
 Hence, we can say that renovation and waterfront have strong predictive relationship with house prices.
-Since coefficient for both renovation_1.0 and waterfront_1.0 are positive hence having a renovation will likely increase house price.
+Since coefficient for both renovation_1.0_s2_norm and waterfront_1.0 are positive hence having a renovation will likely increase house price.

 While, waterfront is not something an individual customer can influence but if someone is prospecting to buy a house with a waterfront; then they should know that houses with a waterfront comes at a premium.
+Corrollory is that, if someone is selling a house, they should be expecting a premium for their house.
+Premium to what extent, can be answered by our model by fitting that house in our linreg model.

-## TLDT - Key takeaway
+## TLDR- Key takeaway

 1. If a house has waterfront then it likely to fetch a higher price than a house without it, in the same zip code